Skip to main content

 But maybe you're new and are still building that reputation or, if you've carefully built it, you want to show it off to the world.
 This means putting yourself out there and getting on the radar of potential employees, otherwise called recruitment marketing.

-In a way everything your company does publicly is a form of recruitment marketing, but there are certain channels specifically aimed at job seekers you can take advantage of—think job descriptions, careers pages, hiring platforms, and industry events.
+In a way everything your company does publicly is a form of recruitment marketing.
+Still, there are certain channels specifically aimed at job seekers you can take advantage of—think job descriptions, careers pages, hiring platforms, and industry events.

 These are opportunities to showcase your culture and what you offer as an employer, also called your employer value proposition.